 Preview: Harriers v Leamington

-The referee this afternoon will be Kristian Silcock from Liverpool.
-This will be his first time in charge of a Harriers game.
+This evening's referee will be Thomas Kirk from Cheshire.
+This will be his first time in charge of a Harriers match.

 The weather forecast for this evening suggests that it will be partly cloudy with a temperature of 19°C and no chance of rain.